openvm-org/openvm/bin/afs/README.md

 ## Mock commands

+Run these commands from the root of the repository.

 ### Read

 Read from a local mock database file.
 Set the --db-file (-d), --table-id (-t), and print to stdout with the --print (-p) flag.